 For many years now we have run a ministry to the community that we call "Storehouse".
-We accept donations of good quality furniture, toys and household items.
-Where we know of someone who is in need (through our own contacts or referred to us by local agencies), we either give them needed items directly if we have them in stock or we use the "Storehouse Fund" to buy things such as white goods, clothing or hygiene items.
+We accept donations of good quality furniture and household items.
+Where we know of someone who is in need (through our own contacts or referred to us by local agencies) we either give them needed items directly if we have them in stock or we use the "Storehouse Fund" to buy things such as white goods, clothing or hygiene items.
+The Storehouse fund comes from two specific Sunday offerings we have each year.

-We have a branded van (provided by a grant from the local authority) that is used to collect and deliver Items.
+We have a branded van (provided by a grant from the local authority) that is used to collect and deliver items.
 We have a vision for this ministry to have a dedicated facility of its own that could handle a wider range of goods and be open throughout the week.